 I have absolutely no idea.
 I don't even know what’s going on right now.
 The thing about creative mode is that it’s atemporal.
 Current music gets no precedence over old music in terms of visibility and accessibility.
 Which is the biggest obstacle for getting something new going.

 But the contention that the best music is evocative, and the lens of music as diegesis, seem very applicable to a lot of what’s been going on with internet music for over decade, the orienting around multimedia aesthetic “cores” and “waves” rather than real life scenes.
 Internet jungle posits it as the soundtrack to y2k virtual worlds, pairing it with video games instead of dancehall singers.
-You also get these releases that are hoaxes, generative ambient pieces supposedly made by some mythical computer programmer from Alabama before he mysteriously vanished in 1991.
-The Underground Resistance model of the release as in Eshun’s words “an object from the world it posits” feels quite relevant to the current musical landscape.
+You also get these releases that are hoaxes, generative ambient pieces supposedly made by some mythical computer programmer in Alabama who mysteriously vanished in 1991.
+The Underground Resistance model of the release as, in Eshun’s words, “an object from the world it posits” feels quite relevant to the current musical landscape.
 It seems to me that music as diegesis is, if anything, on the rise.

 Obviously that's a glib way of putting it, but I do think it’s fair to say that a lot of people, certainly the people exploring music in the same way I am, spend a lot of their lives in what you might call dematerialized acoustic space.
 So the question is, how does this affect audio animation?
 Will this impoverish the canon or lend it new inspiration?
 I can think of a few strategies for creating a distinctly internet era audio animation.